Andy represents public and private clients in litigation and appeals, with an emphasis on complex and constitutional claims.

 Andy frequently represents state agencies in high-profile litigation and appeals.
-He has defended the Florida Department of State and Supervisors of Elections in challenges to Florida’s election laws, the Florida House of Representatives and the Florida Senate in redistricting litigation, the Florida Legislature in constitutional challenges to legislative appropriations, and the State of Florida in litigation brought by the United States Department of Justice under the Americans with Disabilities Act.
-In 2018, Andy was part of the legal team that represented then-Governor Rick Scott and the National Republican Senatorial Committee during post-election recounts and recount-related litigation in the race for United States Senate.
+He has defended the Florida Department of State and Supervisors of Elections in challenges to Florida's election laws, the Florida House of Representatives and the Florida Senate in redistricting litigation, and the Florida Legislature in constitutional challenges to legislative appropriations.
+In 2018, Andy was a member of the legal team that represented then-Governor Rick Scott and the National Republican Senatorial Committee during post-election recounts and recount-related litigation in the race for United States Senate.

 Andy has authored numerous appellate briefs in state and federal court, including briefs on behalf of state colleges and universities.

 Before he rejoined GrayRobinson in June 2012, Andy served as Special Counsel to the President of the Florida Senate.
 As Special Counsel, Andy participated in the development of legislation and served as policy coordinator to the Judiciary Committee, the Health Regulation Committee, and the Ethics and Elections Subcommittee.
 Florida Trend magazine recognized Andy as one of the State's Top Government Attorneys.